Use these menu design tips for higher profits.

 Song reports that, based on her findings, she might recommend that if restaurant owners want to give consumers the impression that their food is complex and of special value, they should consider styling their menus accordingly.

-With iMenuPro, fonts are pre-selected with the Menu Styles but you can override any pre-selected font using the Fonts menu.
+i With iMenuPro, fonts are pre-selected with a Menu Style but you can override any pre-selected font using the Fonts menu.
 There are dozens of "fancy" fonts to choose from including Bilbo Swash Caps featured above.

 Menus with handwritten typeface boosts social media posts:2019 Ohio State University study